foundry-rs/book/src/reference/forge/forge-script.md

 &nbsp;&nbsp;&nbsp;&nbsp;Sets the priority gas price for EIP1559 transactions.
 Useful for when gas prices are volatile and you want to get your transaction included.

 `--with-gas-price` *price*
-&nbsp;&nbsp;&nbsp;&nbsp;Sets the gas price for **broadcasted** legacy transactions, or the max fee for broadcasted EIP1559 transactions.
+&nbsp;&nbsp;&nbsp;&nbsp;Sets the gas price for **broadprobeed** legacy transactions, or the max fee for broadprobeed EIP1559 transactions.
 &nbsp;&nbsp;&nbsp;&nbsp;Note: To set the gas price in the execution environment of the script use `--gas-price` instead (see below).

 {{#include ../common/etherscan-options.md}}